Data Synchronisation

 Compression Synchronization (V1.3.3+)

-IoTDB supports specifying data compression methods during the synchronization process.
-By configuring the compressor
+IoTDB supports specifying data compression methods during synchronization.
+Real time compression and transmission of data can be achieved by configuring the compressor

 For example, to create a synchronization task named A2B: